Maximizing Potential -- Advancing Excellence

 Established by MSU alumni Jim and Judy DeLapa, the Samaritan Foundation has generously assisted students for more than two decades.
 In 2003, the Foundation began offering scholarships through the RCPD, providing educational support to sophomores, juniors and seniors with disabilities, and distinguishing itself by offering the first scholarship for MSU undergraduate students with disabilities.

-The scholarship is presented in the amount of $4,000 and is awarded to students who are also United States citizens demonstrating financial need.
+The scholarship amount is based on endowment capacity with anticipation for multiple students to receive an award of $4,000 each, and is presented to students who are also United States citizens demonstrating financial need.

 Recipients are encouraged to recognize this program as an investment in ability and are in turn challenged to invest in others by contributing as a donor to this program as they achieve success in a professional career.